1010392946/CNVABNN/README.md

 Save the training model and related parameters.

 ### step3: Detection of CNV in the simulation datasets
-Detection of CNVs in the simulated sample requires importing the training model in Ada_test_sim.m, all weak classifiers(BP_Ada_1~BP_Ada_3), combination weights(ak), and the number of weak classifiers(k).The results obtained using the trained neural network are the probabilities of the four copy number states.
+Detection of CNVs in the simulated sample requires importing the training model in Ada_test_sim.m, all weak classifiers(BP_Ada_1~BP_Ada_3), combined weights(ak), and the number of weak classifiers(k).The results obtained using the trained neural network are the probabilities of the four copy number states.
 By comparing the magnitude of the probabilities, the type of copy numbers can be determined.
 In addition, this project incorporates the Adaboost algorithm to improve the detection performance of the neural network.
 In the test of simulated samples, we used a total of 300 samples, some of which can be found in SimulationData folder.
 The output of Ada_test_sim.m is the precision and sensitivity of the CNV prediction.
 If you want to extract the location and type of variation, you need to modify line 166 to output numbers of the variant bin to a file.
 #### step3.1：Input
 To perform the testing process of simulation data, you need to import the trained weak classifier, as well as the groundtruth file, and also load the simulation dataset.
 #### step3.2：Predictions